 Me: I can understand why.
 I don’t like it when people annoy me either.
 But I also don’t like it when people punch me.
-Don’t you think that is why God wants me to obey his Word in Ephesians 4:32 when He says, “Be kind and compassionate to one another”?
+Don’t you think that is why God wants me to obey His Word in Ephesians 4:32 where He says, “Be kind and compassionate to one another”?

-Me: I also understand that it’s hard to face it when you know that what you are doing doesn’t please God.
+Me: I also understand that it’s hard to face it when you know what you are doing doesn’t please God.
 That’s why I think we should go into your room and have this discussion.
-So, would you like to try and obey this time?
+So, would you like to try to obey this time?